bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 ![Stretched Vs Sliced texture](slice_vs_stretched.png)

-This is very useful for UI, allowing any resolution for your buttons and panels
+This is very useful for UI, allowing your pretty textures to look right even as the size of your element changes.

 ![Sliced Buttons](ui_slice.png)
 > Border texture by [Kenney's](https://kenney.nl/assets/fantasy-ui-borders)